zoutepopcorn/ttn_tools/README.md

 # ttn_tools

-A tool to connect The Things Network devices to a websocket, for free.
+A tool to connect your The Things Network devices to a websocket, for free :D.

 # Websocket

-A html page that will connect to mqtt and load your the things network messages live. without using a paid webserver.
+A html page that will connect to mqtt and load your the things network messages live, without using a paid webserver.

 ![alt tag](https://i.snag.gy/yBG2kT.jpg)